Field Operations · District 7 Home Page

 Command & Support Staff

-Lieutenant Jason Armstrong’s area of responsibility includes Whatcom, Skagit and Island County.
-He is the District 7 Field Training Lieutenant, Training Coordinator, Control Tactics & Weapons Coordinator, Problem Orientated Public Safety (POPS) Coordinator, North Region Court Liaison, and North Region Tribal Coordinator.
+Lieutenant Jason Armstrong’s areas of responsibility include Whatcom, Skagit and Island County.
+He is the District 7 Field Training Lieutenant, Training Coordinator, Control Tactics & Weapons Coordinator, North Region Court Liaison, and North Region Tribal Coordinator.

-Lieutenant Jeff Beazizo’s area of responsibility includes east Snohomish County, Target Zero Team, Motors, and the special emphasis detachment.
-He is the District 7 evidence coordinator, public information officer coordinator, technology coordinator, District 7 Safety Team coordinator, and Snohomish County Court Liaison.
+Lieutenant Jeff Beazizo’s areas of responsibility include the Snohomish County freeway, Target Zero Team, and the special emphasis detachment.
+He is the District 7 evidence coordinator, public information officer (PIO) coordinator, technology lieutenant, Rapid Deployment Force (RDF) lieutenant, and the south region Tribal Liaison.

 Lieutenant Beazizo was hired by the agency in 1990, serving as a Communications Officer in Bellevue.
 In 1992, he was hired as a trooper cadet assigned to Bellevue.
 He was commissioned in 1993 as a trooper assigned to Island County.
 In 1996, he transferred to Skagit County; he was promoted to sergeant in 2004 and assigned to Bellevue.
 In 2005, he transferred to the Snohomish County freeway, and also served as the District 7 Special Operations Sergeant.
 In October 2010, he promoted to lieutenant and was assigned to the Commercial Vehicle Division Region 2, which covers Thurston, Pierce, King, Snohomish, Skagit, Whatcom, San Juan and Island Counties.
 In April 2012, he transferred to District 7.